moebiussurfing/ofxColourLoversHelper/README.md

   <p>

 - Fix singleton/threading when API searching. [?]
-- Add more API queries like search/save/load by a user or logged. [?]
+- Add more API queries like search/save/load by a logged user. [?]
   </p>
 </details>